 Celebrating the chaos and the superpower

 I love being dyslexic and I cherish the discoveries that I’ve made through understanding its gifts.
-I learned to appreciate the chaotic times - the days when one of my tricks doesn’t quite help, when a typo has slipped through on a presentation or something that I want to write about takes 5 times as long (case and point: this blog post).
+I learned to appreciate the chaotic times - the days when one of my tricks doesn’t quite help, when a typo has slipped through on a presentation or something that I want to write about takes 5 times as long (case in point: this blog post).
 I now know that the chaos is clearing ways for my superpower to shine through a new creation for a project or helping pull several ideas together to help foster innovation.

 When this push and pull of the chaos and the superpower happens, I remember that I have grit and I would never have developed that grit if it weren’t for this gift of mine.
 I just sit back, take in the information until it’s time to pick up that prism in my head to see where I can find that new way of thinking, find new questions and even uncover a new and innovative idea to share.